Kai2510/StabVSP/README.md

 For static stability, the inertia file is not needed.
 Just comment lines for reading inertia, and plot the aerodynamic coefficients or derivatives, such as `Cm` or `Cnbeta`.

-For dynamic stability, the eigenvalues and eigenvectors of small pertubration equations in body axes are calculated, in both lonitudinal and lateral directions.
+For dynamic stability, the eigenvalues and eigenvectors of small pertubration equations in **body** coordinate system are calculated, in both lonitudinal and lateral directions.
 Note that this program needs the aircraft's pitch angle $\theta$ (the angle between x axis in body axes and the ground) and climbing angle $\gamma$ (the angle between velocity and the ground) as inputs. the pitch angle is used in lateral dynamic stability's calculation, and the climbing angle is used in longitudinal dynamic stability's calculation.
 You can set them as zero in the initial analysis.
+Analysis in **wind** coordinates can also work, but the coefficient matrix needs to be rewritten.

-In the future, the dynamic derivatives in unsteady scenes (p, q, and r analysis) will be considered.
-Scripts reading `.pstab`, `.qstab` and `.rstab` file and fetching derivatives with `alpha_dot` and `beta_dot` are remaining to be finished.
+In version 2, the dynamic derivatives in unsteady scenes (p, q, and r analysis) will be considered.
+The script can read `.pstab`, `.qstab` and `.rstab` file (if exist) and fetch derivatives with `alpha_dot` and `beta_dot`. `Cm_alpha_dot` & `CL_alpha_dot` is used for longitudinal analysis, and other derivatives are not used currently.
+You can switch to a more approximated way (ignore `CL_alpha_dot` & related `Z_alpha_dot`) by uncomment & comment different expression of matrix `A1`.
+Tips: Check the convergence and add wake iteration numbers for precision.

 # Coordinate Systems